dtonhofer/prolog_notes/other_notes/about_negation/README.md

    - Appears in: _Journal of the ACM, Vol. 38, No. 3, July 1991, pp. 620-650_
    - An early version of this paper appears as "Unfounded sets and well-founded semantics for general logic programs".
 In _ACM Symposium on Principles of Database Systems, pages 221-230, 1988._
+   - See also:
+      - A. Van Gelder.
+The alternating fixpoint of logic programs with negation.
+In _ACM Principles of Database Systems, pages 1–10, New York, 1989.
+ACM._

 Abstract:

 > A general logic program is a set of rules that have both positive and negative subgoals.